 The Association of Chartered Certified Accountants (ACCA)

-is a thriving global community of 227,000 members based in 176 countries, upholding the highest professional and ethical values in accountancy.
+A thriving global community of 227,000 members based in 176 countries, upholding the highest professional and ethical values in accountancy.
 The NU Bachelor of Finance and Accounting exists as an ACCA exemption accredited program, which enables graduates to take advantage of certain exemptions when they endeavor to pursue this professional qualification.

 Get Started with NU